pobedimov/practice-git-1/README.md

-The repository for study GitHub world
+The repository to study GitHub world